raspberrypilearning/beating-heart/en/step_2.md

 --- task ---

-Make sure your Raspberry Pi Pico is unplugged from your computer.
+Make sure your Raspberry Pi Pico is **unplugged** from your computer.

 Use three socket-socket jumper wires and attach one to each leg of the potentiometer.
 You may wish to secure the legs with some electrical tape if they feel loose.

-Connect the other end of each jumper to the Raspberry Pi Pico:
+**Connect:** the other end of each jumper to the Raspberry Pi Pico:
 + Connect the pin labelled with a small '1' to the GND pin between GP 21 and GP 22.
 + Connect the middle pin the GP26_A0.
 + Connect the pin labelled with a small '3' to the 3V3 pin.